-lf you need a lawyer, call one of our own, call Rod Taylor.
-Ride Safe, Jay Jackson member and the ABATE attorney to negotiate the attorneys' fee.
+If you need a lawyer, call one of our own, call Rod Taylor.

+Ride Safe,

+Jay Jackson

+Program.
+It is up to the individual member and the ABATE attorney to negotiate the attorneys' fee.
 In no event will the attorney fees exceed 33 1/3% of the amount of any recovery received by the member as a result of the personal injury litigation.